bunkerity/bunkerweb/docs/quickstart-guide.md

     To keep it simple, you don't even need to attach the Config to a service : the autoconf service is listening for Config events and will update the custom configurations when needed.

-    When creating a Config you will need to add special labels :
+    When creating a Config, you will need to add special labels :

     * **bunkerweb.CONFIG_TYPE** : must be set to a valid custom configuration type (http, server-http, default-server-http, modsec or modsec-crs)
     * **bunkerweb.CONFIG_SITE** : set to a server name to apply configuration to that specific server (optional, will be applied globally if unset)